bitbanditt/tech258_cloud/Azure/Azure_secure_database.md

 ![vpcxx7](images/vpcxx7.png)

 * We must then associate the route table with a subnet.
 In this case our public subnet as outside internet traffic flows through it.
+* It is important that the source of traffic (in this case the public subnet) is associated to a route table.
+This is so the incoming traffic is guided as we would like.

 * Click subnet on the left panel